Chapter Nine

 One side-effect of WIRL’s newfound strength, for good or for ill, was that the global media and broad public support for the organization was at record highs.
 The virus, which had already done trillions of dollars in damage, was seen globally as a menace, and multiple governments, including the USA, had pledged support (and funding) to WIRL in combatting it.

-“WIRL is trying to pivot and use the attention to set themselves up as defenders of humanity in the case war with the nameless breaks out,” grumped Daddy.
+“WIRL is trying to pivot and use the attention to set themselves up as defenders of humanity in the case where war with the nameless breaks out,” grumped Daddy.

 “Acorn wants to emphasize not to underestimate Neurotoxin,” warned Lee.
 “It may seem like you’re winning right now, but it’s possible that we’re all just being drawn out so that the jaws can snap closed on us.
 It’s the sort of thing that dr—” Lee seemed to catch himself in the middle of a word.
 “That we need to watch out for,” he finished.